Wood Burning and Wood Smoke Complaints

 Filing one complaint about an address enters it in our complaint system.
 You do not need to file multiple complaints about the same address.

 When we receive a complaint, we place the address in our wood smoke complaint system.
 At a minimum, we mail information about wood smoke regulations to every alleged violator.

 Air District inspectors routinely conduct wood smoke investigations throughout the Bay Area, generally where there are high numbers of complaints recorded or high rates of wood burning.
-On a typical Winter Spare the Air Alert patrol day, inspectors observe approximately 18,000 homes for potential violations.
 Due to the sensitive nature of wood smoke complaints, inspectors do not meet directly with complainants.